 - Because obtaining a competitive position in an already existing market is extremely difficult, which is not the case for an entrepreneur, the businessman faces intense competition.

 To summarize, a businessman is someone who operates or starts a business with the same old business idea, whereas an entrepreneur is someone who has a unique idea to initiate and establish a new venture.
-And their role, activities, nature and mode of operation differs as they try to sustain their own kind of business model.
+And their role, activities, nature, and mode of operation differ as they try to sustain their own kind of business model.